Our Brands

 In this year’s survey of our suppliers, FKA found that:

-• 96% of suppliers are aware of the need to monitor the entire supply chain.
-This is lower than last year (100%), but accounts for the additional suppliers who had not previously supplied the EMEA region.
-89% of these suppliers had systems such as audits, third party audits and site visits in place to back up these claims.
+• 81% of suppliers (by PO value) are aware of the need to monitor the entire supply chain.
+This is lower than last year (96%), but accounts for the additional suppliers who had not previously supplied FKA.
+89% of these suppliers, the same percentage as last period, had systems such as audits, third party audits and site visits in place to back up these claims.

-• 93% of suppliers are aware of the need to look for signs of Child Labour within the supply chain, while the remaining 7% is planning to do so in 2024.
+• 95% of suppliers (by PO value), up from 93% in the previous period, are aware of the need to look for signs of Child Labour within the supply chain, while the remaining are planning to do so in 2025.

-This year, we asked our top suppliers (80% of PO value) extra questions around working practices.
+Last year, we asked our top suppliers (80% of PO value) extra questions around working practices.
+This period we asked these questions of all suppliers.
 This showed that:

 • Employees are included in reviews of health and safety risk assessments